basicv8vc/deep-learning-for-text-classification-in-pytorch/README.md

+# PyDeepText

-# PyDeepText: Neural network models for text classfication implemented in PyTorch.
+Neural network models for text classfication implemented in PyTorch.